Australian Digital Health Agency

-The Australian Digital Health Agency, also known as simply Digital Health, is the Australian Government statutory agency responsible for My Health Record, Australia's digital prescriptions and health referral system, and other 'eHealth' programs under the national digital health strategy.
-The agency used to be called the National E-Health Transition Authority.
-Through the former Council of Australian Governments Health Council, the agency reports directly to state and territory health ministers and the federal minister for health.
-The agency is led by its chief executive officer, board, and is subject to directions issued by the minister for health on the approval of all state and territory health ministers.
+The Australian Digital Health Agency is the Australian Government statutory agency responsible for My Health Record, Australia's digital prescriptions and health referral system, and other e-health programs under the national digital health strategy.
+The agency replaces the former National E-Health Transition Authority which ceased on 1 July 2016.
+The agency is led by its chief executive officer, board, and is subject to directions issued by the minister for health and aged care on the approval of all state and territory health ministers.

 History

 The Australian Digital Health agency was formed on 30 January 2016 after declaration of the Public Governance, Performance and Accountability (Establishing the Australian Digital Health Agency) Rule 2016 by Minister for Finance Mathias Cormann, and came into effect on 1 July 2016.
 The declaration followed the federal 2017–18 federal budget, which announced the formation of a new agency to operate My Health Record.
 The transition of responsibilities from the former National E-Health Transition Authority was then enacted by Minister for Health Sussan Ley in the Public Governance, Performance and Accountability (Establishing the Australian Digital Health Agency) Transfer Day Notice 2016.

 The agency was the first government entity to be created under changes to the Public Governance, Performance and Accountability Act 2013 which allows the federal minister for finance to create federal government agencies without parliamentary passage.

 On 4 September 2020, Digital Health announced a new chief executive officer, Amanda Cattermole, who previously was the chief operating officer at Services Australia, the Australian Government agency responsible for welfare payments.
 Cattermole previously was also the interim chief executive officer for Services Australia, and deputy secretary for health departments for both the federal government and Victoria State Government.
 Cattermole will begin her role as the chief executive officer on 29 September 2020.